 - Building Code of Australia

-- High Rise HVAC, environmental, electrical, mechanical, hydraculic services & lifts
+- High-rise HVAC, environmental, electrical, mechanical, hydraulic services & lifts

 - Steel frame construction